 Five Moons Dance Festival

-The OU School of Dance is pleased to continue with the second annual Five Moons Dance Festival which will celebrate the legacies of Maria Tallchief, Marjorie Tallchief, Rosella Hightower, Moscelyne Larkin, and Yvonne Chouteau.
-These five Native American ballerinas were born or raised in Oklahoma and their courage, passion and perseverance propelled them to perform on the world’s greatest stages and leave a lasting mark on the dance world.
+The OU School of Dance is pleased to continue with the third annual Five Moons Dance Festival which will celebrate the legacies of Yvonne Chouteau (Shawnee), Rosella Hightower (Choctaw), Moscelyne Larkin (Peoria/Eastern Shawnee), Maria Tallchief (Osage), and Marjorie Tallchief (Osage).
+These five Native American ballerinas were born or raised in Oklahoma, and their courage, passion and perseverance propelled them to perform on the world’s greatest stages and leave a lasting mark on the dance world.
+This year’s event highlights the legacy and heritage of Yvonne Chouteau, co-founder of both the OU School of Dance and the Oklahoma City Ballet.

-The Five Moons Dance Festival will include a series of panel discussions and educational events honoring the Five Moons’ legacy, culminating in a performance on September 11th in the Reynolds Performing Arts Center on the University of Oklahoma’s Norman campus featuring artists from the OU School of Dance, Oklahoma City Ballet, and the Native American community, as well as an original work by guest choreographer Sidra Bell.
+The Five Moons Dance Festival will include a series of panel discussions and events at the University of Oklahoma and the First Americans Museum, culminating in a performance on August 25th in the Reynolds Performing Arts Center on the University of Oklahoma’s Norman campus.
+Performing artists include the OU School of Dance, Oklahoma City Ballet, American Ballet Theatre, Tulsa Ballet, and the Native American community, as well as original work by guest artist Elisa Harkins (Cherokee/Muscogee).

 Events